jsartelle/dev-notes/src/site/notes/Food/Cooking notes.md

 ## Peeling hard boiled eggs

 Peel a bit, then run a spoon around the inside of the shell

+## Use waffles in bread puddings or stuffing

 ## Bread tips